I’m not sure if my court date is still scheduled. What do I do?

 You can also check WomensLaw.org’s Restraining Orders page for help determining whether you would qualify for an order.
 If you are in immediate danger, you may want to consider contacting the police if that is a safe option for you.

 I already have a temporary restraining order.
 My courthouse has canceled in-person hearings.
 Can I still get a final order?

 In light of the current pandemic, many courts are extending temporary restraining orders so that they do not expire before you are able to have a hearing to get a final order.
 Some courts are sending letters to individuals about their specific case, and some are issuing statewide notices about the status of the courts and court orders.
 You may or you may not receive notice from the court about an extension.
 You should not assume that your order is extended unless you have received a letter that says this, or unless your state has issued a statewide notice about restraining orders.
 You may want to call the court for further guidance on extending or keeping in place your current restraining order.
 The paperwork you received after the court granted the initial order may have contact information, or you can look on WomensLaw.org’s Courthouse Locations page.
-You can also find state-by-state information about court operations in this time of crisis on the National Center for State Courts’ website.

 My restraining order has been violated.
 What can I do?